Skip ahead >>

 While there are several graphical elements available in the tool, sometimes you might not find what you are looking for.
 But you might find the best visual element to represent your data in the elements created by other users.

-The Google Data Studio Community works to add more and more features and visualizations to make it easier to use the tool.
+The Google Looker Studio Community works to add more and more features and visualizations to make it easier to use the tool.
 You can also become part of this growing community and work along with others to continue making stunning visual representations of data.

 You can also find the community visualizations made by other members in the Community Visualizations gallery, and use them in your reports however you please.